 In what ways is China contributing to UN peacekeeping operations?

 Bates Gill and Chin-hao Huang suggest that China’s growing interest in peacekeeping throughout the 2000s was based on three perceived gains: presenting a “harmonious,” responsible image of China abroad; expanding noncombat operations for Chinese troops; and providing training, combat experience, and riot-control experience for Chinese police and military.
 China’s participation in peacekeeping operations, therefore, offers two avenues for China to cultivate its national power.
-Peacekeeping directly contributes to global governance.
+First, peacekeeping directly contributes to global governance.
 By supporting these operations, China’s leaders demonstrate that they are responsible stakeholders in the global community.
 According to China scholar Courtney Fung, China’s involvement is based in a desire to be perceived both as a great power and as an ally to developing countries.
 Furthermore, attaching Chinese military and police forces to peacekeeping operations provides a low-risk, non-confrontational means for China to strengthen its command-and-control structure, test its crisis-management capabilities, explore the logistical challenges of supporting an overseas presence, and offer valuable training to its troops.

 Although China has deployed observers to most UN-recognized peacekeeping operations since the 1990s, it has been selective about where to deploy troops.
 Between 1990 and 2008, China sent troops to Cambodia, Democratic Republic of Congo (DRC), Liberia, Sudan, and Lebanon.
 All of these locations hold geostrategic significance for China and the presence of valuable natural resources (for example, China has significant resource and infrastructure investments in the DRC).
 This is not to say that China is exclusively seeking material gains from its participation in peacekeeping or that China is not the only country that reaps domestic rewards from peacekeeping.
 Brazil is known to use its contributions to peacekeeping as a means to develop a professional police force and to modernize its military.